GDL - Car Driving:1085 N Black Horse Pike Ste 7,

 • Evaluating the vehicle’s braking system

-Backing Maneuvers
+Driving Maneuvers

 During the backing test, an examiner will evaluate a driver’s ability to execute common driving maneuvers and track how often a driver crosses over boundaries.
 Maneuvers include:

-• Straight line backing: This is when a driver backs up their vehicle straight, without veering to the left or right across a boundary.
+• Straight-line backing: This is when a driver backs up their vehicle straight, without veering to the left or right across a boundary.

 Road Skills Maneuvers